 4. If you need financial support, have you submitted a request to the Program Fund and/or UMSG, Inc.?

 6. Secured co-sponsors and/or volunteers for the event?
 Co-sponsoring with a student organization or a department will help spread the work around, and get you the volunteers needed to get the job done.

 7. Developed a plan regarding the number of volunteers needed and what you would like them to do?

 8. Effectively advertised for your event/program?
 (Make sure your volunteers are aware of building posting policies.)

 9. Looked over specific policies for your event?

 10. Hired a custodian for clean-up?
 If necessary, contact Facilities Management at 581-4400.

 11. Contacted the Electrical Shop if you need their services?
 Please call at least two weeks prior to your event.

-14. Had contracts reviewed and signed by the Center for Student Involvement Office or Student Government?
+14. Had contracts reviewed and signed by the Center for Student Involvement or UMSG,Inc.?